Adjectives Ending With ED and ING Rules

 Adjectives with ING

-Adjectives with -ING are used to describe the state or condition of something.
-They usually describe an action that is happening or has just happened.
-For example, you can use an -ING adjective to describe a person who is running or a situation that is exciting.
+Adjectives with -ING are used to describe things or situations that cause the emotion.
+For example, you can use an -ING adjective to describe a running person or an exciting situation.

 Exceptions for adjectives ending in ING